Frequently Asked Questions (FAQs)

 Q. Does the CCRC have funds for ancillary testing?

 A. No. The CCRC does not have funds to cover any clinical testing performed.
-The CCRC can also assist investigators with the coordination for ancillary support throughout the UC Davis Health System.
+The CCRC can also assist investigators with the coordination for ancillary support throughout UC Davis Health.

 Q. What type of financial support is required to conduct a study at the CCRC?